Exercise Science and Wellness Management Curriculum

 The Exercise Science and Wellness Management program integrates classroom knowledge and fieldwork assignments to give you real-world experiences.
 In addition learning through the program’s science-based curriculum, you will complete a two-semester, hands-on practicum in a sport, fitness, health, or recreation area of your choice.
 For specialized and advanced practice areas, you can seek additional certifications under the supervision of your advisor and instructors.

-The following is a typical curriculum for students entering University of the Sciences in Fall 2012; current students should refer to their advisor for their curricula.
+The following is a typical curriculum for students entering University of the Sciences in Fall 2013; other students should refer to their advisor for their curricula.

 General Chemistry I, II

 Mathematical Analysis I, II

 Intellectual Heritage I, II

 Human Structure and Function I, II with lab